arthurgassner/swissenergy-frontend/docs/data_ingestion.md

 ## Introduction

-Now that we have a better understanding of our business problem, we can start the first step towards a solution: **getting the data**.
+Now that we have a better understanding of our business problem, we can start the first step towards a solution: getting the data.

+This

 ## Our data source: ENTSO-E